jbdamask/cursor-db-mcp/README.md

 # How It Works

 The server scans your Cursor installation directory to find project databases (state.vscdb files).
 It then exposes these databases through MCP resources and tools, allowing AI assistants to query and analyze the data.

+### Note
+Cursor stores AI conversations in different places.
+Increasingly, chats are stored as "composerData" under globalStorage/state.vscdb.
+If you don't get results when asking about chats for recent projects, try asking for composers.

 # Shameless Plug
 ![Cursor Journal thumbnail](./img/cursor-journal-logo_thumbnail.jpg)